-5.1 The development seeks to modify a consented residential development to reconfigure two 3 bed apartments to three 2 bed apartments and two 1 bed apartments.
-As a result the number of households will increase by 2 apartments the overall number of bedrooms is increased although the number of bed-spaces will reduce by one.
+5.1 The development seeks to modify a consented residential development to reconfigure two 3 bed apartments to two 3 bed apartments and two 1 bed apartments.
+As a result the number of households will increase by 2 apartments.
+Whilst the overall number of bedrooms is changed from 6 to 8, the number of bed-spaces is reduced.